bessinnica/Loc-markdig-azuredocs-test/articles/azure-resource-manager/resource-group-lock-resources.md

 New-AzureRmResourceLock -LockName LockGroup -LockLevel CanNotDelete -ResourceGroupName exampleresourcegroup
 ```

-To get information about a lock, use [Get-​Azure​Rm​Resource​Lock](/powershell/module/azurerm.resources/get-azurermresourcelock).
+To get information about a lock, use [Get- Azure Rm Resource Lock](/powershell/module/azurerm.resources/get-azurermresourcelock).
 To get all the locks in your subscription, use:

 ```powershell
 Get-AzureRmResourceLock